earthly/website/blog/_posts/2021-07-13-python-timsort-merge.md

 <figcaption>C merge ([full and final version on GitHub]())</figcaption>

 The nice thing about C extensions in Python is that they are easy to use.
-Once compiled I can just `import merge` and use my new merge method:
+Once compiled, I can just `import merge` and use my new merge method:

 ``` Python
 import merge